-The Flow Accumulation global function creates a raster of accumulated flow into each pixel.
-A weight factor can be optionally applied.
+Creates a raster layer of accumulated flow into each cell.
+A weight factor can optionally be applied.

 The result is a raster layer of accumulated flow to each pixel, as determined by accumulating the weight for all pixels that flow into each downslope pixel.
 If no weight raster is provided, a weight of 1 is applied to each pixel, and the value of pixels in the output raster is the number of pixels that flow into each pixel.